How to find your art style

 “if the “style” is created by an inventive method you may be able to protect the method for creating the artwork with a patent.”

 Can you copyright an art style?

 About the copyright, the answer is ‘no’.
 According to several court cases in the U.S. such as Dave Grossman Designs v.
-Bortin, a style is merely one ingredients of the artistic expression.
-Copyright laws can only protect the finished artwork, not the style, the idea or the process.
-And there has to be substantial similarity between the original work and the ‘copy’ to be considered a copyright infringement.
+Bortin, a style is merely one ingredient of artistic expression.
+Copyright laws can only protect the finished artwork, not the style, the idea, or the process.
+And there has to be a substantial similarity between the original work and the ‘copy’ to be considered a copyright infringement.

 Specific expressions of an idea can be copyrighted

 The court’s ruling said: “The law of copyright is clear that only specific expressions of an idea may be copyrighted, that other parties may copy that idea, but may not copy that specific expression of the idea or portions thereof.”
 For example, Picasso may be entitled to a copyright on his portrait of three women painted in his Cubist motif.
 Any artist, however, may paint a picture of any subject in the Cubist motif, including a portrait of three women, and not violate Picasso’s copyright so long as the second artist does not substantially copy Picasso’s specific expression of his idea.”